-Yet what does it take to completely master inbound marketing and embrace inbound culture?
-We’ve been learning a lot from our friends at HubSpot and thought that this infographic gives a nice overview of the inbound marketing basics:
+So, what does it take to master inbound marketing and its culture?
+Check out this infographic for a nice overview of inbound marketing basics:

 The Inbound Marketing Infographic for B2B Companies

 Here are a few of our favorite tidbits: